Divi Builder Review: A Smart Choice for Agencies and Freelancers

 Well, there are actually two pricing plans that Elegant Themes offers, but the first option is enough for most cases.
 You can choose the second option only if you need extra services like Divi Cloud, Divi AI, and Divi VIP.

 The pricing plans that Elegant Themes offers are totally worth it for freelancers and agencies.
-To save yearly expense, subscribing to lifetime membership is a great idea.
+To save yearly expenses, subscribing to lifetime membership is a great idea.

 Another nice thing of being a Divi Builder user is that you can achieve many things with only a single product.
 For instance, you can add a contact form without needing to install an extra plugin.